 Things to Do in San Diego this Weekend: Trolley Tour

 Sometimes the best way to get a sense of a new city is to understand the grid.
 Usually, the way a city is laid out says a lot about its history, not to mention providing visual landmarks to where you were (and what restaurant or specialty item store is located there).
 If you’re thinking of things to do in San Diego this weekend, don’t miss the Trolley Tour that takes you around the heart of the city.
+It’s the perfect way to begin your day in San Diego.
 A guide points out key landmarks as you begin to get a sense of how the city was shaped through various industries (including of course the shipping industry).

 Looking for San Diego Events This Weekend?